gczarnocki/posix-type-fast/README.md

 ## Short description

 POSIX-compliant game _posix-type-fast_ is a simple game based on server-client architecture using `pthreads` and `TCP` protocol.
-Server handles connections and disconnections from many players, finds new games and send the results to players.
+Server handles connections and disconnections from many players, finds new games and sends the results to players.
 This game is written to achieve as broad compliance with POSIX standards as possible.

 The aim of this game is to type words presented by server faster than the opponent.
 No indicator is presented whether opponent is faster or not so do your best!
 Use `telnet` to connect to server and play.
 Port is one of arguments to `server` application, e.g. `./server 2000 input_file.txt`.